-Figure 1 presents simulated profits for the human bidder under the three different environments in Vickrey.
-The top panel (a) is the environment with two sincere robots.
-The middle panel (b) is the environment with one sincere and one random robot.
-The bottom panel (c) is the environment with two random robots.
-The horizontal plane consists of two dimensions of strategies, the probability of bidding on a package, and the bid/value ratio for a package.
-We generate 10,000 hypothetical auctions, each of which consists of independent draws of the values for items A, B, C and D from the uniform distribution on $\{0, 1, 2, \dots, 10\}$ .
-The preferences for the human and robot bidders, and the rules of the auction are identical to the experimental environment.
-For each combination of the Probability of Bidding (drawn from the interval [0,1] with a grid size of 0.02) and Bid/Value ratio (drawn from the interval [0,2] with a grid size of 0.04), we compute the average profit for the human bidder across these 10,000 auctions, and report it on the vertical axis.
-Comparing the profit from each strategy combination across environments, as expected, Sincere-Sincere is the most competitive environment, with the lowest profit level for the human bidder at any given combination of the probability of bidding and the bid/value ratio, followed by Sincere-Random, which in turn is followed by Random-Random.
-To analyze the tradeoffs within an environment, we use the contour set of these figures.
+Figure 1 presents simulated profits for the human bidder under the three different environments in the Vickrey auction.
+The top panel (a) presents results for the environment with two sincere robots.
+The middle panel (b) presents results for the environment with one sincere and one random robot.
+The bottom panel (c) presents results for the environment with two random robots.
+The horizontal plane consists of the two strategy dimensions, the probability of bidding on a package, and the bid/value ratio for a package.
+In the simulation, we generate 10,000 hypothetical auctions, each of which consists of independent draws of the values for items A, B, C and D from the uniform distribution on $\{0, 1, 2, \dots, N\}$ 10.
+In our hypothetical auctions, the preferences for the human and robot bidders, as well as the auction rules, are identical to the experimental environment.
+For each combination of the Probability of Bidding (drawn from the interval [0,1] with a grid size of 0.02) and Bid/Value Ratio (drawn from the interval [0, 2] with a grid size of 0.04), we compute the average profit for the human bidder across these 10,000 auctions, and report it on the vertical axis.
+Comparing the profit from each strategy combination across environments, we find that, Sincere-Sincere is the most competitive environment, with the lowest profit level for the human bidder occurring at any given combination of the probability of bidding and the bid/value ratio.
+The Sincere-Random environment is the next most competitive, followed by the Random-Random environment.
+To analyze the tradeoffs of the two dimensions within each environment, we use the contour set for each environment.